rudenoise/rudenoiseSite/md/published/swift-linux.md

 book is decent on language basics.

 The first step is to get the Swift Toolchain running.
 I've been using Swift 3.
-At the time of writing _GM Candidate_ is the latest version, while there have been changes between previews the compiler and tools are helpful in suggesting corrections.
+At the time of writing _3.0_ is the latest version, while there have been changes between versions the compiler and tools are helpful in suggesting corrections.

 Ubuntu is the only supported Linux flavour, 14.04 and 15.10 are the